 In line with the "National Keeping the Promise End Gender Based Violence Campaign's" objective to strengthen action and accountability by state actors in relation to their mandate on Gender Based Violence prevention and response, one of the activities of the first year of the campaign is the development of a duty bearer's handbook.
-This handbook has therefore been prepared for use by gender based violence duty bearers who have been identified for the purposes of the campaign's first year of implementation.
+This handbook and all other editions have therefore been prepared for use by gender based violence duty bearers who have been identified for the purposes of the campaign's first year/s of implementation.
 These are: The National Government (relevant ministries), County Governments, the Parliament, the Judiciary, Prosecutors, Police, Health Workers, Media and Teachers.